-The healthcare talent shortage they describe can only be found most devastatingly in a handful of particular positions.
+The healthcare IT talent shortage is most pervasive for a handful of highly complicated or niche positions.
 This shortage can be more effectively approached with an awareness of the existing demand for the top technical talents and knowledge of how to control the talent market.
 Here’s a glimpse of the most challenging technical professionals to find and how to attract them to your business.

 IT Security